deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/transferlearning/vgg16/TransferLearning.md

             .build();

 III.
 Build new models based on VGG16

-Modifying only the last layer, keeping other frozen The final layer of VGG16 does a softmax regression on the 1000 classes in ImageNet.
+A. Modifying only the last layer, keeping other frozen The final layer of VGG16 does a softmax regression on the 1000 classes in ImageNet.
 We modify the very last layer to give predictions for five classes keeping the other layers frozen.

+``
 ComputationGraph vgg16Transfer = new TransferLearning.GraphBuilder(vgg16)
  		.fineTuneConfiguration(fineTuneConf)
             	.setFeatureExtractor(“fc2”)